DrugLib.com — Drug Information Portal

 WARNINGS

-The benefits of sublingual nitroglycerin in patients with acute myocardial infarction or congestive heart failure have not been established.
-If one elects to use nitroglycerin in these conditions, careful clinical or hemodynamic monitoring must be used because of the possibility of hypotension and tachycardia.
+The benefits of oral nitroglycerin in patients with acute myocardial infarction or congestive heart failure have not been established.
+If one elects to use nitroglycerin in these conditions, careful clinical or hemodynamic monitoring must be used to avoid the hazards of hypotension and tachycardia.

 PRECAUTIONS

-The safety and effectiveness of nitroglycerin in pediatric patients have not been established.
+Pediatric Use: Safety and effectiveness in children have not been established.

-Clinical studies of nitroglycerin tablets did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Geriatric Use: Clinical studies of Nitroglycerin Extended-release Capsules did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 -- advertisement -- The American Red Cross